nyu-oop-sp18/class07/README.md

 }
 ```

-This can also be done more succinctly using the predefined method
+The same behavior as the above code can also be achieved more succinctly
-`get`:
+by using the predefined method `get`:

 ```scala
 val x = t.get